 Every time you turn on your computer, a powerful symphony of code hums to life behind the scenes, initiating the applications you rely on every day.
-From managing customer data to crunching financial numbers, a vast majority of these digital workhorses are powered by one language: Java.
+From managing customer data to crunching financial numbers, most of these digital workhorses are powered by one language: Java.

 From Humble Beginnings to Global Stardom